SLOT BONUSES

 This formula makes sense for cashback bonuses since the bonus only pays when you bust, but it may seem counterintuitive for sticky and Clearplay bonuses.
 One may expect gain to decrease as chance of busts increases, not increase.
 Recall that the bonus can be bet, but cannot be cashed out (without completing wagering).
 During the times that you bust, you wager both the bonus and deposit, but you lose only the deposit.
 Or another way of looking at it... when you wager the bonus, you get to keep your winnings, and you don't have to pay your losses.
 This increases the average return by chance of bust * bonus.
 See the sticky bonus page for some examples, which may make this more clear.

 To maximize gain, you want to increase the chance of busting and decrease the average wagering.
 You want to have a high risk of busting in a small amount of wagering.
 The solution is choosing a higher variance slot or increasing bet size.
 By "high variance", I mean that the return over the short term tends to deviate from the overall average return of the slot.
 These are slots that periodically have big hits, but go through your bankroll quickly when they do not hit.
-Examples of "high variance" slots include Isis, Thunderstruck, Mad Hatters, and Avalon.
 5-reel video slots with high paying bonus rounds or free spins tend to be higher variance, while traditional 3-reel slots tend be lower variance.
-You can increase the variance of a slot by selecting fewer lines while maintaining the same overall bet size by increasing bet per line, or by doubling wins.
-In short, you maximize gain by going for a big win (or doubling until a small win becomes a big win) and cashing out after that big win.
+You can increase the variance of a slot by selecting fewer lines while maintaining the same overall bet size by increasing bet per line, or by doubling large wins.
+In short, you maximize gain by going for a big win and cashing out after that big win.
 If the chance of busting is high enough with your usual play, and you do not want to increase it even further, you can also simply continue with your usual strategy.
 The bonus will only help you, as you can cash out at any point without completing a wagering requirement.

-The house edge will be 4-5% for most Microgaming video slots.
+The house edge will be 3.5-5.5% for most Microgaming video slots.
 Chance of bust and average wagering vary with the particular slot and particular strategy.
 Hopefully, you have a feel for these values from previous experience.
 If not, you can test out the games in practice mode before playing for real money.
 Consider a $100 Clearplay with early withdrawal allowed.
-If you select a video slot with a 4% house edge, select a bet size such that chance of busting before reching target is ~80%, and repeatedly double wins until reaching a target gain, then the formula predicts: $100*0.8 - ~$200*0.04 = $72... nearly 3/4 the bonus.
-Note that $72 is the overall average gain.
-During the 20% of the times when you get a big win the average gain is much higher -- ~$760.
+If you play on Loaded with a 3.7% house edge, select a bet size such that chance of busting before reaching target is ~80%, and repeatedly double all wins until reaching a target gain, then the formula predicts: $100*0.8 - ~$200*0.037 = $74... approximately 3/4 the bonus.
+Note that $74 is the overall average gain.
+During the 20% of the times when you get a big win the average gain is much higher -- ~$770.
 The other 80% of the time, you lose your $100 deposit.
-So the overall average is 20% * $760 - 80% * $100 = $72.
+So the overall average is 20% * $770 - 80% * $100 = $74.
 You must cash out after the big win to achieve this average gain.
 If you continue playing, you are expected to eventually lose your winnings.

 Bonuses with Wagering Requirements

-The difference in strategy occurs after a big win.
+The difference in strategy for with wagering bonuses occurs after a big win.
 If you keep making high variance bets throughout the wagering, EV will be very high, but you will almost never complete the wagering.
-So instead, I recommend decreasing variance and having a better chance of making a cashout.
-Switch to a lower variance slot, reduce bet size, and/or complete the wagering on a non-slot game (if allowed).
+So instead I recommend decreasing variance and having a better chance of making a cashout.
+Reduce bet size, witch to a lower variance slot, and/or complete the wagering on a non-slot game (if allowed).
 The lower variance slots tend to be ones without high-paying bonus rounds where you can continue playing for long periods without busting.
-Examples include Bars & Stripes and most traditional three reel slots.
 Unfortunately the lowest variance games are often the less exciting ones because you aren't getting the rare huge wins.
 You can still complete wagering requirements on your favorite high variance video slots.
 But if you do so, I recommend a small bet size.
-With a standard bet size, you will likely bust and lose the big win before completing the wagering.
-Doubling wins can also be useful, as it can reduce the high house edge of slots to a reasonable house edge per unit wagered.
-However, doing so dramatically increases variance.
+Doubling wins can also be useful, as it can reduce the high house edge of slots to a reasonable house edge per unit wagered when it counts towards wagering.
+However, doing so on larger bets dramatically increases variance (doubling smaller bets can decrease variance).

 See the two-tier betting page for a more detailed discussion of this type of high-variance/low-variance strategy and the effect of variance & bet size on EV.